 Quad HD vs Full HD: battery life trade-offs

 The biggest trade-off with the move to Quad HD and QHD+ has increased power consumption.
 There aren’t just more pixels on the display to power, but your phone’s graphics and display processors have to work harder too.
-We’ve tested this thoroughly in the past, so check out the article below for the details, as well as this newer look at 2020’s Galaxy S20 Ultra.
+We’ve tested this thoroughly in the past, so check out the article below for the details.

 In summary, powering a Quad HD display consumes roughly 12 percent more power than Full HD.
 Using Quad HD has the biggest drain on battery life when playing games, followed by watching videos.
 Flicking through the UI and browsing the web is less strenuous on processing components, and thus less affected by higher resolutions.
 As you’d expect, setting your phone to a lower display resolution helps improve battery life but not always by a lot.
 This is mostly beneficial for lowering power consumption when playing games, as the display still has to power those extra panel pixels regardless.